-Midwest Members Credit Union Sponsors “Oiler of the Month”
+Midwest Members Credit Union Sponsors “Oiler Of The Month”

-Wood River, IL - Midwest Members Credit Union is proud to sponsor the “Oiler of the Month” program at EAWR High School.
-A senior student is selected each month by members of EAWR faculty.
+Wood River – Midwest Members Credit Union is proud to sponsor the “Oiler of the Month” program at EAWR High School.
+A Senior student is selected each month by members of EAWR faculty.
 Each student is awarded a certificate and a Subway gift card.
-The Seniors selected each month will have the opportunity to compete for a $1,000.00 “Oiler of the Year” scholarship at the end of the school year.

 Get The Latest News!